jatinchowdhury18/R-Solver/README.md

 voltage sources are defined with the "positive" node first.

 ## Web Interface
-There is a web interface for this Python script available at (URL).
+There is a web interface for this Python script available [online](https://chowdsp.com/rsolver).

 To run the web server locally, run:
 ```bash